 4. Project Location: The Project Area is located in San Bernardino County and is comprised of the approximately 50 square-mile area currently served by the Park Water Company/Apple Valley Ranchos Water Company water supply system (AVR System).
-The majority of the Project Area is in the incorporated area of the Town of Apple Valley (Town), with the remainder of the Project Area located outside the Town's corporate boundary in a portion of the incorporated City of Victorville and unincorporated San

-Bernardino County (Figure 1).
-The Project Area is bordered by the

-City of Victorville to the west and City of Hesperia to the southwest, and surrounded by unincorporated areas of San

-Bernardino County to the north, east, and south.
+The majority of the Project Area is in the incorporated area of the Town of Apple Valley (Town), with the remainder of the Project Area located outside the Town's corporate boundary in unincorporated San Bernardino County running east along Cahuilla Road, within approximately one mile north and south of the road (Figure 1).
+The Project Area is bordered by the City of Victorville to the west and City of Hesperia to the southwest, and surrounded by unincorporated areas of San Bernardino County to the north, east, and south.